 Info: No-Proxy Recording can also be referred to as tunnel mode recording.

 Click the Other Options... button in the Recording Source window to bring up additional recording options.
 Then select the Recording Mode mode options and click the No-proxy recording mode radio button to enable no-proxy recording.

 In the no-proxy recording, StresStimulus will act as the target server (local host).
-The client application will forward the requests directly to StresStimulus and StresStimulus will forward them to the actual target server (remote host).
+The client application will forward the requests directly to StresStimulus, and StresStimulus will send them to the actual target server (remote host).

 The first step is to add one or more endpoints that the client application will use to communicate with StresStimulus.
 Click the + button to bring up the endpoint creator.

 The default is the first IP Address of the StresStimulus machine.
 If the client is on the same machine as StresStimulus, then the IP Address can be 127.0.0.1.

 StresStimulus must listen on the same ports as the remote host.
 For example:

 - If your application sends requests to http://www.myhost.com:2222/ , then enter port 2222

 If StresStimulus machine has a firewall, then make sure the inbound port number is open to local network traffic.